-A large percentage of all public pension assets and participants associated with Michigan public pensions are related to the Michigan Office of Retirement Services, which administers four plans: the State Employees' Retirement System, Public School Employees' Retirement System, Judges Retirement System, and State Police Retirement System; and the Municipal Employees' Retirement System of Michigan.
+A large percentage of all public pension assets and participants associated with Michigan public pensions are related to the Michigan Office of Retirement Services, which administers five plans: the State Employees' Retirement System, Public School Employees' Retirement System, Judges Retirement System, State Police Retirement System, and Michigan Military Retirement Provisions; and the Municipal Employees' Retirement System of Michigan.
 The largest municipal retirement systems are the Retirement Systems of the City of Detroit.

 The State Employees Retirement System administers pension, disability, health insurance and survivors benefits for substantially all state employees hired before April 1997.
 In 1997, the Michigan Legislature established a mandatory defined contribution plan for state employees joining after March 1997.
 The closed defined benefit plan is non-contributory for employees.
 Assets are managed by the Michigan Investment Board.